A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 cooking potatoes

-* When peeling potatoes, it is necessary to cut the peel as thin as possible, vitamins under the peel.
+* When peeling potatoes, you need to cut the peel as thin as possible, there are vitamins under the peel.

-* It will be tastier potatoes boiled for 10 minutes in salted water, and then in milk.
-And so as not to burn, shake the pan and reduce the heat.
+* Potatoes will taste better if they are boiled for 10 minutes in salted water and then in milk.
+To prevent it from burning, shake the pan and reduce the heat.

 Technological characteristics of fish raw materials.
 Methods for defrosting fish.
 Characteristics of fish products, their nutritional value, methods of heat treatment.
-Technology of preparation of fish dishes: frying, baking.
+Technology for preparing fish dishes: frying, baking.
 Requirements for the quality of dishes, their storage.

 test, added 11/08/2011

 Organization of the technological process of preparing complex baked fish dishes.
-Commodity characteristics, nutritional and biological value of raw materials, physical and chemical changes during the heat treatment of fish.
+Commodity characteristics, nutritional and biological value of raw materials, physico-chemical changes during heat treatment of fish.
 Chemical composition and calorie content of dishes.

-Modern methods of heat treatment used in the preparation of basic fish dishes.
+Modern methods of heat treatment used in the preparation of main fish dishes.
 Characteristics of the raw materials used.
-Techniques for decorating and serving hot fish dishes.
+Design techniques and features of serving hot fish dishes.
 Selection of equipment and inventory.
-The study of defects in fish dishes.
+Study of defects in fish dishes.

-Technology of preparation of flour confectionery products.
-The value of flour dishes and products in the nutrition of the population.
+Technology for preparing flour confectionery products.
+The importance of flour dishes and products in the nutrition of the population.
 Commodity characteristics of the main products.
-Technology of cooking fish dishes.
-Importance of fish dishes in nutrition.
+Technology for preparing fish dishes.
+The importance of fish dishes in nutrition.

 Chemical composition and nutritional value of canned fish.
-Factors that form their commodity properties.
+Factors shaping their merchandising properties.
 Examination of the quality of canned fish, identifying signs and methods of falsification of canned fish.
 Characteristics of the marking of their samples.

 thesis, added 06/24/2015

 General characteristics of legumes.
-Recipe for 250 grams of net dish "Pea Soup Puree".
+Recipe for 250 grams of net dish "Pea soup".
 Nutritional value, calorie content and chemical composition of the dish.
 Primary processing of raw materials and cooking technology.
-Quality requirements and design and presentation of dishes.
+Quality requirements and presentation and presentation of the dish.

 Nutritional value of red fish, classification, quality requirements.
-Technology of cooking fish dishes.
+Technology for preparing fish dishes.
 Sanitary and hygienic requirements for fish, rules for primary processing.
-Organization of the work of the fish shop, the necessary equipment.
+Organization of the work of the fish workshop, necessary equipment.

 thesis, added 08/24/2010

-The chemical composition of food ingredients.
-Development and characterization of the range of dishes for premium category enterprises.
-Selection of technological equipment: tools and inventory, tableware and cutlery.
-Importance of meat and sweet dishes in nutrition.
+Chemical composition of food ingredients.
+Development and characteristics of an assortment of dishes for enterprises in the premium category.
+Selection of technological equipment: tools and equipment, tableware and cutlery.
+The importance of meat and sweet dishes in nutrition.

-Development of a range of complex fish dishes.
+Development of an assortment of complex fish dishes.
 Technologies and modern methods of their preparation.
 Characteristics of the food raw materials used.
 Processes of primary processing of fish.
 Requirements for the quality of complex dishes, possible defects and ways to eliminate them.

-Nutritional value of vegetables.
-Characteristics of the technological process at catering establishments.
-The purpose of the vegetable shop and the scheme for processing vegetables.
-Organization of the work of the hot shop.
-Technology of preparation of vegetable dishes, requirements for raw materials.
+Nutritional value of vegetable dishes.
+Characteristics of the technological process in public catering establishments.
+Purpose of the vegetable shop and vegetable processing scheme.
+Organization of hot shop work.
+Technology for preparing vegetable dishes, requirements for raw materials.

 Introduction.
 3

-1. Fish baking technology, assortment of dishes. four
+1. Fish baking technology, assortment of dishes.
+4

-2. Recipes for cooking dishes from baked fish ...
+2. Recipes for preparing baked fish dishes...
 8

 Conclusion. eleven